top of page

 After his crucifixion and ascension, Jesus recruited the Apostle Paul to continue his ministry.
 Paul, it should be remembered was not at first a disciple of Jesus.
 When we first encounter him in the book of Acts, his name was Saul, and he was a committed Pharisee and fierce persecutor of Jesus' followers, who had watched as Stephen, one of Jesus' devoted followers, was stoned to death.
 Saul was a Roman citizen, and an educated man, who had been trained in Jewish law.

-JOHN'S REVELATION
+ST. JOHN'S REVELATION

-Which brings us to John's most studied book: "The Revelation of John."
+Which brings us to John's most studied book: "The Revelation of St. John."
 Composed around 95 A.D. this book was intended for the seven churches of Asia.
 Writes one Bible scholar: "Since the message of the book is relevant to all Christians under persecution, and since the book treats of divine judgement upon the whole world, the author must have intended it to be circulated among all Christian communities."

 The book consists of a series of visions granted to John, while living in exile on Potamos, an island in the Aegean Sea.
-Writes one Bible scholar: "The language is highly symbolic and figurative, and attempts in modern days to fit its prophecies into contemporary situations that have led interpreters into all kinds of difficulties.
+Writes another Bible scholar: "The language is highly symbolic and figurative, and attempts in modern days to fit its prophecies into contemporary situations that have led interpreters into all kinds of difficulties.
 It is thought by many that the symbols and figures of the book would be understood by the Christians to whom the book was first sent, but the key to their interpretation has now been lost."

 Having said that, there are many wonderful, and poetic images set forth in John's Revelations, including the following excerpts: